amphp/http-server/docs/addons.md

 ---
-title: Aerys Helpers
+title: Addons
-title_menu: Helpers
-layout: tutorial
+permalink: /addons
 ---

-There are certain helpers in separate repositories which you can include via a simple `composer.json` entry.
+There are separate repositories which you can include via a simple `composer.json` entry.

 They usually reduce common tasks to simple function calls with an easy API.